 Well, its simple mathematics….stupid…….

 Tesco at its peak operated on a world-leading 5.2% net profit margin.
 In layman’s terms making just 5p on every £1 worth of the myriad and millions of products it sold.

 Since that peak and a freefall tumble to 0.5% following the financial scandal of 2014, the businesses aspirations are to get back to above 4%.

 So it really does come down to simple maths.
 A major, nuclear-sized price war across the store that has any resonance and impact with shoppers is going to create an Armageddon-sized crater in any food retailers profit and loss account.

-So for the past 42 years we have faced a supermarket world of tactical, conventional price strike.
-They have focussed on targeting price initiatives on a relative few number of lines.
+So for the past 42 years, we have faced a supermarket world of tactical, conventional price strikes.
+They have focussed on targeting price initiatives on a relative few lines.
 This is because they can afford deeper cuts to entice customers but rely on the overall weight of the weekly shop to ensure you still make money.
 Although that didn’t quite work for Safeway.
 They got hooked on and broken by the crack cocaine of crazy ‘Gonzalez’ deals dreamt up by the then Chief Executive Carlos Criado-Perez in 1993.

 Next and potentially seismically game-changing – true Armageddon if you like, or Judgement Day if you are an Arnie fan – could be Amazon’s much anticipated big scale move into grocery retailing here in the UK.
 A new tech-based, tech funded and in the eyes of the money markets.
 A tech rated disruptor player who will quite happily take a 10 or 15-year investment view.
 Plus, be (relatively) happy to pump gazillions into winning market share leadership before it turns a single penny (or cent) in profit.